jothanTW/html5-isometric-canvas/script/tools/tools.md

 ## drawPreview
 A function to draw the in-progress drawable item contained in 'preview'.
 If null, the Toolbar module will attempt to draw the preview sketch with no other parameters.
 ## subMenu
-An optional submenu to be enabled whenever the tool is in use
+An optional submenu to be enabled whenever the tool is in use.
+When present, it will always be set as 'new SubMenu()'

+Submenu items and their listeners get set up within the module but outside of the tool declaration
 ## events
 A dictionary of event handlers.
 Tool event handlers follow two formats: raw event handlers (usually for mouse or touchpad events) or override events (for undo, redo, escape, etc).